Resume for Carpenter

 Key Takeaways

-- Note any relevant certificates or training courses completed.
+- Check off any relevant certifications or training programs you have completed.

-Resume for a Carpenter in Bathurst
+Resume for Carpenter Bathurst

 1. Personal Information